section-engineering-education/engineering-education/articles/history-of-nodejs/index.md

     - The beginning of [Express](https://expressjs.com/)
     - The beginning of socket.io
 * **In 2011**
-    - version 1.0 of npm was released
+    - Version 1.0 of npm was released
     - Companies Uber, LinkedIn, etc. started adopting Node.js
     - The beginning of [hapi](https://hapi.dev/) started
 * **In 2012**
-    - Adoption continues and grew rapidly
+    - Adoption continues and growing rapidly
 * **In 2013**
-    - [Ghost](https://ghost.org/) was first big blogging platform to use Nodejs
+    - [Ghost](https://ghost.org/) was a first big blogging platform to use Nodejs
     - The beginning of [Koa](https://koajs.com/)
 * **In 2014**
     - [IO.js](https://github.com/nodejs/iojs.org) became a major fork of Node.js "The Big Fork", with the purpose of introducing ES6 support and moving faster